evantk91/module_1_project_three_card_poker/README.md

 Three Card Poker CLI Game

-Description
+Description:

 Application that simulates three card poker.
 Allows user to play as many rounds as they'd like or until money runs out.
 Persists final user purse values to leaderboard table.
 Then lets user decide to remove their game from leaderboard and/or reset leaderboard.

-Prerequisites/Gems
+Prerequisites/Gems:

 activerecord
 sinatra-activerecord
 sqlite3
 rake
 require_all
+rest-client

-Built With
+Built With:

 Ruby
 ActiveRecord
 Sqlite3

-Authors
+Authors:

 Evan Greer, Jeremy Gray

-Acknowledgments
+Acknowledgments:

 Deck of Cards API (http://deckofcardsapi.com/)